Two-dimensional bound excitons in real space and Landau quantization space: A comparative study: Main Results

 \subsection{Exciton state composition}

 In the Landau quantization space, we can analyze the exciton state composition.
 That is, from the wave function $\Psi_{nl}$, the weight $|\phi_{nl}^i|^2$ of the free electron-hole pair $\{n_e=i+l, n_h=i\}$ can be extracted~\cite{D.V.Tuan2025}.
-The composition of different exciton states are displayed in Fig.~\ref{Fig4} as a function of the hole LL index $i$.
+The composition of different exciton states is displayed in Fig.~\ref{Fig4} as a function of the hole LL index $i$.
 Since the exciton states are mainly composed of the low-energy pairs, the weights are plotted from $i=0$ to $i=15$.

-Intuitively, without the Coulomb interactions, the exciton state $nl$ includes only the free electron-hole pair $\{n_e=n+l-1,n_h=n-1\}$; the Coulomb interactions can drive more electron-hole pairs into the exciton state.
-In Fig.~\ref{Fig4}(a), when the magnetic field $B=8$ T and $B=15$ T, the largest component of both the $1s$ and $2s$ states lies at $i=0$, indicating that the $\{n_e=n_h=0\}$ pair dominates the two states.
-This means that the Coulomb interactions do not change the dominant component of the $1s$ state, but will shift that of the $2s$ state from $i=1$ to $i=0$.
-In Fig.~\ref{Fig4}(a) inset, the weight $|\phi_{ns}^i|^2$ for the $ns$ state is shown with the index $i$ up to the cutoff $i=300$.
-We see that when $i=300$, the weight $|\phi_{1s}^{300}|^2$ of the ground state $1s$ reaches $10^{-5}$; while the weights $|\phi_{2-4,s}^{300}|^2$ of other exciton states are vanishing.
-As the nonvanishing $|\phi_{1s}^i|^2$ can be extended to much larger $i$, the ground state includes more electron-hole pairs than other states, which can explain why in the Landau quantization space calculations, the convergence of the ground state energy is poor under weak magnetic fields (see Appendix).
+Intuitively, without the Coulomb interactions, the exciton state $nl$ includes only the free electron-hole pair $\{n_e=n+l-1,n_h=n-1\}$, as the non-interacting exciton wavefunction is just a product of the electron and hole LL wavefunctions; the Coulomb interactions can mix more electron-hole pairs into the exciton state.
+In Fig.~\ref{Fig4}(a), when the magnetic field $B=8$ and $15$ T, the largest component of both the $1s$ and $2s$ states lies at $i=0$, indicating that the $\{n_e=n_h=0\}$ pair dominates the two states.
+This means that the Coulomb interactions do not change the dominant component of the $1s$ state, but will shift that of the $2s$ state from $i=1$ to $0$.

+In Fig.~\ref{Fig4}(a) insets, the weights $|\phi_{ns}^i|^2$ for the $ns$ states are shown with the index $i$ up to the cutoff $i=300$.
+In Fig.~\ref{Fig4}(a) upper inset, when $B=15$ T, the weight $|\phi_{1s}^{300}|^2$ of the ground state $1s$ at $i=300$ reaches $10^{-6}$; while the weights $|\phi_{2-4,s}^{300}|^2$ of the higher exciton states are vanishing.
+As the nonvanishing $|\phi_{1s}^i|^2$ can extend to much larger $i$, the ground state includes more electron-hole pairs than other states and thus behaves more ``extensive" in the Landau quantization space.
+By comparison, in Fig.~\ref{Fig4}(a) lower inset, when $B=8$ T, the weight $|\phi_{1s}^{300}|^2$ increases to $10^{-5}$, and the weights $|\phi_{2-4,s}^i|^2$ of other exciton states vanish at higher $i$.
+This means when the magnetic field decreases, more electron-hole pairs will be included in the exciton states, which can help understand why in the Landau quantization space, the convergence of the lower levels is poor under weak magnetic fields.